Reep007/ReepCore_ReadME/README.md

 # ReepCore

-**ReepCore is a declarative operating environment that turns an Arch installation into a reproducible workstation through generations, atomic configuration changes, and tightly integrated companion tools.**
+**ReepCore is a declarative desktop operating environment built around reproducible system state, integrated tooling, and an opinionated Wayland workflow.**

 This is not a library, package, or general-purpose tool.
 This is **your machine, formalized**.